 Is it possible to have automated hotels?
 Would it be nice to have a hotel where you are greeted by Robots speaking hundreds of languages?

-Henn na Hotels in Japan are pioneering this concept of automated hotels with robot as receptionists.
+Henn na Hotels in Japan is pioneering this concept of automated hotels with robots as receptionists.
 While this might look like a pilot project but self-service kiosks at hotels, automated check-in eye scans and other technology disruptions always pushed towards this move.